The Northern Lights

 5. The best views

-Being at sea avoids the air pollution and the ambient light on land, both of which can dull the colours and vibrancy of a Northern Lights spectacle.
+Being at sea avoids the air and light pollution on land, both of which can dull the colours and vibrancy of a Northern Lights spectacle.

 Northern Lights (Aurora Borealis) over the North Cape, Norway